 ProCertification is only for experienced workers; however, NRCA provides information to help workers decide whether they are ready to pursue certification.
 While more seasoned installers may feel they are ready to take their exam without preparation, NRCA recommends that all candidates take time to review NRCA's ProCertification readiness checklists, tutorials and practice exams on the NRCA Readiness Resources page.

 No. As long as the ProCertification applicant meets the experience and skills requirements, no specific training is required.
 However, NRCA has curriculum that you can use for new and inexperienced workers looking to become safety conscious, skilled roof system installers.
 This training gives a foundational level of knowledge so they can add value on a job site more quickly, but it alone is not enough to prepare someone to be certified.
 They need to practice and become skilled over time.

-A roofing worker seeking certification must schedule his or her hands-on, skills-based performance exam with a ProCertification Qualified Assessor and NRCA can help locate one for you.
-For more information about finding a Qualified Assessor in your area, call (866) ASK-NRCA (275-6722) and ask for the Certification Department.
+A roofing worker seeking installer certification must schedule his or her hands-on, skills- based performance exam with a ProCertification Qualified Assessor.
+To find a Qualified Assessor in your area, visit NRCA’s Qualified Assessor Directory.

-Potential locations include a roofing contractor's shop, local manufacturer's training center, local distribution center, local union training facility, vocational school, community college or other type of facility.
-In addition to these independent testing locations, NRCA also is establishing Authorized Testing Locations that in the future, will be listed publicly and searchable by zip code on NRCA's website.
+Potential locations include a roofing contractor's shop, local manufacturer's training center, local distribution center, local union training facility, vocational school, community college or other similar facility.
+In addition to these independent testing locations, NRCA also is establishing Authorized Testing Locations that will be listed publicly and searchable by ZIP code on NRCA's website.,/p>